Search our directory of German restaurants, delicatessens, markets, and bakeries. Start here by selecting your state.

-Culinary Specialties of the Rhineland
+Culinary Specialties of the Rheinland

 The region known as the Rhineland was the former Prussian Rhine region.
 Today its exact borders no longer exist, but it is found partly in the German state of Rhineland-Palatinate (Rheinland-Pfalz), partly in the German state of North Rhine-Westphalia (Nordrhein-Westfalen), and even stretches into Belgium.